rkoeninger/ShenScript/docs/internals.rst

 .. warning:: These objects are not meant to be tampered with by user or client code.
 Tinker with them if you must, but it will void the warranty.

-.. data:: inlines

-   Code inlining rules, indexed by the string name of the symbol that triggers them.

-.. data:: preprocessors

-   Code pre-processor rules, indexed by the string name of the symbol that triggers them.

 .. data:: awaitedInlines

    Collection of inlined functions that must be awaited.